ergoplatform/oracle-core/oracle-pool-bootstrap/bootstrap-cli/readme.md

     java -cp oracle-pool-bootstrap.jar bootstrapPool 12caaacb51c89646fac9a3786eb98d0113bd57d68223ccc11754a4f67281daed b662db51cf2dc39f110a021c2a31c74f0a1a18ffffbf73e8a051a7b8c0f09ebc 0502

-This will create the epoch preparation box with the desired token.
+This will create the Epoch Preparation box with the desired token.

 ## Step 7: Bootstrap Oracles